XuanTruongPham03/JavaEngDictionary/README.md

 To install and run DIJA on your local machine, follow these steps:

 1. Clone the repository: `git clone https://github.com/XuanTruongPham03/Java_Dictionary.git`
+2. Open Database Management System, create database named `javaengdictionary`.
+3. Import file [database.sql](database.sql) to database that was already created.
-2. Open the project in your Java IDE.
+3. Open the project in your Java IDE.
+4. Configure the [MySQLConnectionBase.java](src/main/java/Dija/Services/MySQLConnection/MySqlConnectionBase.java) file by changing the account and password to your MySQL account and password.
 3. Build and run the program.

 <div align="right">